OpenDataDSL/website/src/pages/fusion.md

 The workflows and domain expertise that differentiate your company can now be captured as AI-powered capabilities that your entire team can access instantly.

+## Agents

+Fusion agents are AI-powered specialists for energy and commodity professionals that automate complex workflows, generate code, analyze data, and integrate with your systems through natural conversation.

+Unlike general-purpose AI tools, Fusion agents understand the language of your industry—from ETRM systems and market data to REMIT compliance and curve building.
+They can generate OpenDataDSL code, analyze timeseries data, manage operations, and answer domain-specific questions with precision.

+### How Fusion Agents Benefit Users

+* **Accelerate daily workflows**
+  > Tasks that once required navigating multiple systems, writing queries, and formatting reports now happen through natural conversation.
+Need to analyze forward curves, check process execution status, or generate ODSL scripts?
+Just ask.

+* **Leverage your data intelligently**
+  > Fusion agents work with your licensed market data and internal systems while respecting data boundaries and privacy.
+They provide insights based on current information, not generic responses.

+* **Reduce technical barriers**
+  > Team members who aren't data engineers can still accomplish sophisticated tasks.
+The agents translate business questions into technical operations—generating correct ODSL code, building complex queries, and managing data workflows.

+* **Automate recurring tasks**
+  > Refine an analysis or report through conversation until it's exactly what you need, then schedule it to run automatically.
+Daily status summaries, weekly market analysis, or exception alerts—all delivered without manual intervention.

+* **Scale expertise**
+  > Your team gains access to specialized knowledge across data management, market analysis, compliance, and operations—without hiring additional specialists or waiting for expert availability.

 ---

 ## How It Works